credativ/plutono/docs/sources/datasources/cloudwatch.md

 ### IAM roles

-Currently all access to CloudWatch is done server side by the Grafana backend using the official AWS SDK.
-Providing you have chosen the _AWS SDK Default_ authentication method, and your Grafana server is running on AWS, you can use IAM Roles to handle authentication automically.
+Currently all access to CloudWatch is done server side by the Plutono backend using the official AWS SDK.
+Providing you have chosen the _AWS SDK Default_ authentication method, and your Plutono server is running on AWS, you can use IAM Roles to handle authentication automically.

 See the AWS documentation on [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)

 ### IAM policies

-Grafana needs permissions granted via IAM to be able to read CloudWatch metrics and EC2 tags/instances/regions.
-You can attach these permissions to IAM roles and utilize Grafana's built-in support for assuming roles.
+Plutono needs permissions granted via IAM to be able to read CloudWatch metrics and EC2 tags/instances/regions.
+You can attach these permissions to IAM roles and utilize Plutono's built-in support for assuming roles.

 Here is a minimal policy example: